The Experiential Design Debrief

 It is important to note, this report is not necessarily a study in architecture: it is a guide for any creative professional who is building today – whether that in the physical, media or digital landscape.
-The themes highlighted within Building Tomorrow can be used to inspire the cities of tomorrow, but the trends can be leveraged to build the next generation of products, services and experiences.
+The themes highlighted within Experiential Design Debrief can be used to inspire the cities of tomorrow, but the trends can be leveraged to build the next generation of products, services and experiences.

 The report includes: